rapid7/insightconnect-plugins/plugins/phishtank/help.md

 # Version History

-* 2.0.0 - Version bumped requirements.txt | Updated SDK
+* 2.0.0 - Version bumped requirements.txt | Updated SDK | Added new connection parameter
 * 1.0.2 - Update requests library
 * 1.0.1 - New spec and help.md format for the Extension Library
 * 1.0.0 - Update to v2 Python plugin architecture | Support web server mode | Update to new credential types